 An electronic signature in a contract workflow is a broad legal category for signing or accepting an agreement electronically.
 It can be simple or highly controlled.

-An electronic signature might be clicking "I agree," typing a name into a form, drawing a signature on a screen, or signing through an e-signature platform.
+Common forms: clicking "I agree," a typed name, a drawn signature on a screen, or an e-signature tool that logs signer activity.

 The legal idea is not tied to one technology.
 In the United States, the ESIGN Act recognizes electronic signatures and records for many transactions.

-That does not mean every electronic signature carries the same evidence.
+That doesn't mean every electronic signature carries the same evidence.
 The audit trail, authentication, consent language, and record retention still matter.

 What Is a Digital Signature?